Skip to content

 What daemon modules cannot do

-Cross-node visibilityDeferred to v2.
-Today, a node-local capability is local to that daemon.
+Cross-node capability visibilityDeferred to v2.
+A node-local capability is visible only on its own Daemon.

 Next up

-• Platform Modules — the controller-side contract; pair with this when you need persistence or REST.
+• Platform modules — the Controller-side contract; pair it with this page when you need persistence or REST.

 • Capabilities — node-local vs controller-side capability registries.